dschalk/JS-monads-part3/README.md

 ##Some Elementary Operations
 For any monad m and function f mapping values to monads:

 m.bnd(m2.ret) gives m2 the same value as m.
-In other words, m.x = m2.x.
+In other words, m.x === m2.x returns true.

 m.bnd(f).bnd(m2.ret) leaves m unchanged, but assigns the value f(m.x) to m2.